dobromirmontauk/open-leadership-management-cookbook/recipes/management/increasing_the_capacity_to_win/growing/expectations/scorecards/uber_tl_scorecard.md

 <h2>How your organization judges you:</h2>

 1. **_Leader: You lead by influence, not by fiat_**
-    1. You set the _direction_ on where our **_technology_** needs to end up in 2-5 years, by deeply understanding all the business constraints.
+    1. You set the _direction_ on where our **_technology_** needs to end up in 2-5 years, by deeply understanding all the business constraints and needs.
     2. You _align_ your engineering teams, partners, and stakeholders to your direction.
     3. You get _commitments_ from your engineers, partners, and stakeholders to execute on your vision.
     4. You are a magnet for other Staff+ level people.
 They want to join your team because of your vision/execution/impact.